 What Do You Do With The Time You Normally Spent on Alcohol or Drugs?

 In early sobriety, you will have time on your hands.
 It might seem like a dream come true, but it can also be the hardest part of recovery.
-Spending time sober can feel isolating and terrifying at first.
+Being sober and bored can feel isolating and terrifying at first.
 You are used to filling your days with activities: drinking, going out with friends, staying up late… Now what?

 A life led in excess demands constant activity to cope with all the things you must do instead of actually living.
 In early sobriety, you’re learning how to live again.
 Giving up drinking is only half the battle; now comes the hard part – learning how to live sober instead.